 1. Flo Forms – our drag & drop form builder helps you create more custom and complex contact forms.
 You can view submissions, get reminders about unread emails, enjoy Tave and ShootQ integration, add some conditional logic to how users interact with your form, and so much more.
 Follow these tutorials to get a better understanding of how to use FloForms.
 Know that we have a PRO version coming out very soon, with more perks and exciting functionality.

 2. Gravity Forms – a premium paid plugin.
 Use it to create contact forms, surveys, polling, and client evaluation.
 It also can be used for collecting payments.
 See the following article on how to collect payments with Gravity Forms.

 3. Contact Form 7

 Don’t expect magic from SEO plugins.
-Just installing it to your website, won’t be enough.
-You should take some time to learn about the capabilities of the plugin and how to set it up correctly to get maximum of its potential.
+Just installing it on your website, won’t be enough.
+You should take some time to learn about the capabilities of the plugin and how to set it up correctly to get the maximum of its potential.

 2. All in One SEO – another great SEO plugin, offering control over keywords, meta descriptions and social sharing options.
 WP Beginner provides a good article on setting up All in One SEO which you can view here.

 3. Rank Math – the new kid on the block.
 The team who developed this plugin, calls it the “Swiss Army Knife of WordPress SEO” and truthfully, it’s a title well deserved.
 You’ll be pleasantly surprised with the number of options and features that this plugin has to offer, for Free.
 We shared more of our thoughts about Rank math here.